anjun-c/Lab09-Deploy/README.md

 2. Although it is not a requirement that you deploy to Vercel in this lab, we recommend doing so as you will receive the most support from our staff this way.

-3. There are several steps, please patiently go through each of them.
-Please read the lab instructions regarding the [submission process](#testing-and-submitting-your-deployed_url) carefully when you've finished.
+3. There are several steps, please patiently go through each of them. **Please read the lab instructions regarding the [submission process](#testing-and-submitting-your-deployed_url) carefully** when you've finished.

+4. Click [here](https://youtu.be/YBMWfwXAfSo) for a demo of this lab!

 # Background